endlessm/everlasting-candy/doc/WorldBuilding.md

 4. Drag `TileSet.tres` over to the `Tile Set` option in the Inspector that you just located.

+### Player

+1. Copy `TileSet.tres` into your world, and apply it to all levels in your world, as above.

+2. Copy `Scene/Player.tscn` into your world's folder.

+3. Open your world's `TileSet` and replace the `Player` scene in its `Actors` section with your world's copy of the scene, taking care to keep its ID the same (`1`) as the original.

+4. Make any changes you desire to your world's Player scene (such as replacing the sprite in its Sprite2D node with your own edited copy of `Image/Player.png`).

+### Goober

+Follow the same process as for the `Player`, except for the `Goober` scene.

 ### Music

 1. Open your world's `World.tscn` file in the Editor's 2D view.